Wilann/Sentiment-Analysis/README.md

 ### Description

-Using AWS SageMaker to create a web app that interacts with a deployed Recurrent Neural Network (RNN) performing sentiment analysis on movie reviews.
+Used AWS SageMaker to create a web app that interacts with a deployed Recurrent Neural Network (RNN) performing sentiment analysis on movie reviews

 - Preprocess data
 - Creating a word dictionary to keep track of most frequently appearing words